Lucerne Travel Guide

 A short stroll west Mühlenplatz along riverside St Karliquai from the Spreuerbrücke brings you to the Nölliturm, a fortified gate marking the southwestern extent of a lengthy stretch of the surviving fourteenth-century town walls, the Musegg.
 Pass through the gate and head right up the hill to gain access to the battlements and their impressive views.

-Take a guided walking tour of Lucerne to uncover a host of Old Town highlights.
+Take a guided walking tour of Lucerne to uncover a host of Old Town highlights — sure to be a memorable highlight of your Lucerne vacation.

 Just northeast of Löwenplatz is one of the highlights of Lucerne, the terribly sad Löwendenkmal (Lion Monument).
 This wounded beast – dubbed “the Dying Lion of Lucerne” – was hewn out of a cliff face in 1821 to commemorate the 700 Swiss mercenaries killed in Paris in 1792.